anjaliruth/TRIVIA/README.md

 # Trivia App
-This app was created in teh seocnd week of the bootcamp, as practice on JavaScript functions and asynchronous programming, particularly fetching from API's.
+This app was created in the second week of the bootcamp, as practice on JavaScript functions and asynchronous programming, particularly fetching from API's.